GalliumOS/galliumos-distro/README.md

 ## Issues

 The [galliumos-distro issue tracker](https://github.com/GalliumOS/galliumos-distro/issues) is the place to report issues with GalliumOS.
 Please check the existing issues before creating a duplicate.
+Issues on the nightlies are greatly appreciated and should be reported here.

 For general support, please use our [Reddit forum](https://reddit.com/r/galliumos) or [#galliumos on Freenode](https://kiwiirc.com/client/irc.freenode.net#galliumos) instead.